Tableau tips: Tableau calendar heat map

 And there we’ve it.

 I hope this was helpful to you.
-To receive more of these Tableau tips and tricks kindly subscribe to our emailing list below.
+To receive more of these Tableau tips and tricks kindly join our mailing list by subscribing below.